calinburloiu/sparser/README.md

 which has cases for success, warning and failure results and can encapsulate an error.

-While using SParser you might be a _parser developer_, which creates new parser for new data types, or a _parser user_, who uses existing parsers in order to make sense of data.
+While using SParser you might be a _parser developer_, which creates new parsers for new data types, or a _parser user_, who uses existing parsers in order to make sense of data.